Ali McGregor: Late-Nite Variety-Nite Night

 Her variety show Ali McGregor's Late-Nite Variety-Nite Night has become a fixture at The Melbourne International Comedy Festival; guests include Hamish & Andy, Danny Bhoy, Tim Minchin, Eddie Perfect, Julia Zemiro and Rima the Itty-bitty Belly-dancer.
 In 2007 it debuted at Edinburgh Fringe Festival at the Gilded Balloon.
 In 2009 she hosted the show at the Assembly Rooms.
 Her guests included Jimmy Carr, Simon Amstell, Adam Hills, Robin Ince, Frisky & Mannish, Dusty Limits, Ginger & Black, Pete Firman, Lady Carol, The Pajama Men, Wil Anderson, Craig Hill and Tim Key.
 She also performed on Frank Skinner's Credit Crunch Cabaret, BBC Radio 4's 4 at the Fringe and Nicholas Parsons' Happy Hour at the Edinburgh Fringe.

 Acting

 As an actress, McGregor has appeared in various TV commercials in the UK for companies including Norwich Union, BBC, Eircell, Pontiac Grand Prix, Bliss Jewellery and BN Biscuits.
 She has also appeared as Polly Peachum/Grace Madden for the Sydney Theatre Company and the Out of Joint Theatre Company directed by Max Stafford-Clark which played in Sydney and then went on to tour the UK in 2009.

 Other work

 McGregor was an occasional guest panellist on the ABC music quiz show Spicks and Specks which was hosted by her husband Adam Hills.

+Personal life

+McGregor is married to Australian comedian Adam Hills.
+They have 2 daughters.

+Awards and nominations

+ARIA Music Awards

+The ARIA Music Awards is an annual ceremony presented by Australian Recording Industry Association (ARIA), which recognise excellence, innovation, and achievement across all genres of the music of Australia.
+They commenced in 1987.